aaronpruzaniec/nws-weather-widget/README.md

-Weather widget written in Babel
+Weather widget written in JavaScript